krlawrence/graph/ChangeHistory.md

 Starting with the v275 release, this file will contain a record of the major changes and updates made in each release.

+## Release 280 change history (Date TBD)

+Here is a link to the [Git diffs](https://github.com/krlawrence/graph/compare/v279-tp.3.3.3...master) between this release and the prior one.

+- Miscellaneous minor wording updates and corrections.
+- Sample code and data improvements.
+  - Updated air-routes sample data (475 new routes, 2 new airports).
+  - Updated demo apps to reflect the latest data updates.

 ## Release 279 change history (May 29th 2018)

 Here is a link to the [Git diffs](https://github.com/krlawrence/graph/compare/V278-3.3.1...v279-tp.3.3.3) between this release and the prior one.